Rose Norman: Finding Lesbian Community in Alabama

 When we got off the plane coming home, his father told him that there was a phone call for him from the UT director of graduate studies.
 It was a job offer at Texas A&M, a one-year job, with the condition that if he finished his PhD, it would become a tenure-track job.
 Tenure-track jobs were hard to get, especially for medievalists who were not at ivy league schools.
 And it wasn’t a medieval job.
 It was a job teaching technical writing, which he had done in the Air Force, his only qualification for it.

 He took the job, we went out there to Texas, and I retrained as a technical writer because that was a subject where the jobs were.
-I got a job as a technical editor in the oceanography department at Texas A&M. The university at that time had almost 30,000 students.
-I think that now, it’s close to 50,000 students.
-It’s a really big school, and it’s incredibly well funded.
+I got a job as a technical editor in the Oceanography Department at Texas A&M. The university at that time had almost 30,000 students.
+Now it’s over 70,000 students.
+It’s a really big school with a huge endowment.

 MM: Is it a mostly Black school?